-The Report to Congress on the Medicare and Medicaid Integrity Programs for Fiscal Year (FY) 2021 fulfills requirements in sections 1893(i)(2) and 1936(e)(5) of the Social Security Act (the Act).
+The Report to Congress on the Medicare and Medicaid Integrity Programs for Fiscal Year (FY) 2022 fulfills requirements in sections 1893(i)(2) and 1936(e)(5) of the Social Security Act (the Act).
 These provisions require the Centers for Medicare & Medicaid Services (CMS) to report the use of appropriated funds and the effectiveness of the use of such funds for activities conducted under the Medicare and Medicaid Integrity Programs.

-CMS is the agency within the Department of Health and Human Services (HHS) responsible for administering the Medicare program consistent with title XVIII of the Act.
+CMS is the agency within the Department of Health and Human Services (HHS) responsible for administering the Medicare program consistent with Title XVIII of the Act.
 CMS is also responsible for providing direction and guidance to, and oversight of, state-operated Medicaid programs and Children's Health Insurance Programs (CHIP), consistent with titles XIX and XXI of the Act, respectively, in addition to other federal health care programs and activities.
-In additional, CMS is responsible for providing direction and guidance to, oversight of, Federally-facilitated Marketplaces (FFMs) and state-based Marketplaces established in the Patient Protection and Affordable Care Act (the Affordable Act).
 The Medicare and Medicaid Integrity Programs help protect Medicare and Medicaid against fraud, waste, and abuse.
+In addition, CMS is responsible for providing direction and guidance to, and oversight of, Federally-facilitated Marketplaces (FFMs) and state-based Marketplaces established pursuant to the Patient Protection and Affordable Care Act (the Affordable Act).

-Medicare, Medicaid, CHIP and the Marketplaces provide health care for many Americans.
-Medicare enrollment has increased from 19 million beneficiaries in 1966 to approximately 64 million beneficiaries in 2021, while Medicaid enrollment has increased from 11 million beneficiaries in 1966 to about 83 million beneficiaries in 2021.
-During 2021, more than 12 million individuals were concurrently enrolled in both the Medicare and Medicaid programs.
-Approximately 12 million people selected or were automatically re-enrolled in a Marketplace plan during the 2021 Open Enrollment period.
+Medicare, Medicaid, CHIP, and the Marketplaces provide health care for many Americans.
+Medicare enrollment has increased from 19 million beneficiaries in 1966 to approximately 65 million beneficiaries in 2022, while Medicaid enrollment has increased from 11 million beneficiaries in 1966 to approximately 82 million beneficiaries in 2022.
+Over 11 million people are dually eligible for both Medicare and Medicaid.
+Approximately 14.5 million people selected, or were automatically reenrolled in, a Marketplace plan during the 2022 Open Enrollment period.
 12

-The CMS Center for Program Integrity (CPI) is primarily responsible for implementation of the Medicare Integrity Program and the Medicaid Integrity Program.
+The CMS Center for Program Integrity (CPI) is primarily responsible for the implementation of the Medicare Integrity Program and the Medicaid Integrity Program.
 While other areas of CMS also engage in program integrity-related activities, this report focuses on the program integrity activities led, or that had significant involvement, by CPI.